 - TAKE MULTIVITAMINS: Start taking multivitamins twice daily to improve your general health once you have scheduled your surgery.

 - TAKE VITAMIN C: Start taking 500 mg of Vitamin C twice daily to promote healing.

-- DO NOT TAKE ASPIRIN OR IBUPROFEN: Stop taking medications containing aspirin or ibuprofen.
-Review the list of drugs containing aspirin and ibuprofen carefully.
-Such drugs can cause bleeding problems during and after surgery.
-Instead, use medications containing acetaminophen (such as Tylenol).
+- DO NOT TAKE ASPIRIN OR IBUPROFEN: Stop taking medications containing aspirin or ibuprofen, and use those containing acetaminophen instead like Tylenol.
+Review the list of drugs containing aspirin and ibuprofen carefully because these drugs can cause bleeding problems during and after surgery.

 - LIMIT VITAMIN E: Limit your intake of Vitamin E to less than 400 mg per day.

 - FILL YOUR PRESCRIPTIONS: You will be given prescriptions for medications.
 Please have them filled BEFORE the day of surgery, and bring them with you.

 - CONFIRM SURGERY TIME: We will call you to confirm the time of your surgery.
 If you are not going to be at home or your office, please call us to confirm at (201) 261-7550.

 - PRESCRIPTIONS: Make sure that you have filled the prescriptions you were given, and set the medications out to bring with you tomorrow.